-While doing the hot work, the concentrations of oxygen and combustible materials must be monitored to make surecertain that the oxygen levels remain in the proper range and the levels of the flammable productscombustible materials do not get higher than 10% of the Lower Explosive Limit.
-In special cases it may not be possible, and additional precautions must be taken to ensure the safety of the worker prior to entering the confined space.
+While doing the hot work, the concentrations of oxygen and combustible materials must be monitored to make sure that the oxygen levels remain in the proper range and the levels of the flammable products or combustible materials do not get higher than the prescribed Lower Explosive Limits in your jurisdiction.
+In special cases, it may not be possible, and additional precautions must be taken to ensure the safety of the worker prior to entering the confined space.

 If potential flammable atmosphere hazards are identified during the initial testing, the air in the confined space should be cleaned or purged, ventilated and then tested again before entry to the confined space is allowed.
 Only after the air testing is within allowable limits should entry occur as the gases used for purging can also be extremely hazardous.

-All potentially hazardous energy sources such as electrical, mechanical, hydraulic, pneumatic, chemical, or thermal must be de-energized (or isolated) and locked out prior to entry to the confined space so that equipment cannot be turned on unintentionallyaccidentally.
-If lock out or tag out is not possible, the hazardous energy must be controlled in a way that eliminates or minimizes worker exposure to the hazards before workers are allowed to enter the confined space.
+All potentially hazardous energy sources such as electrical, mechanical, hydraulic, pneumatic, chemical, or thermal must be de-energized (or isolated) and locked out prior to entry to the confined space so that equipment cannot be turned on unintentionally.
+If de-energization is not possible, the hazardous energy must be controlled in a way that eliminates or minimizes worker exposure to the hazards before workers are allowed to enter the confined space.
 It is important that any method of control other than isolation and lockout must be evaluated and the effectiveness for controlling the hazardous energy must be demonstrated.

 Many other situations or hazards may be present in a confined space.
-Be sure that all hazards are controlled, for example:
+Be sure that all hazards and risks are identified and controlled, for example: